ArabShadows/Lab/README.md

-# Easy Ctf
+# Easy Lab
-Play the index.php file in your device via xampp or something and solve the ctf
+Play the index.php file in your device via xampp or something and solve the lab